-Your cat can sometimes eat too fast, overeat or run off too quickly after a meal.
-It's very possible your cat will run away from its bowl if they don't feel comfortable or safe where their food bowls are located.
+Your cat can sometimes eat too fast, overeat, or become active too quickly after a meal, all of which can cause indigestion.
+It's very possible your cat will run away from his bowl if he doesn't feel comfortable or safe where his food bowl is located.
+(Always remember that multiple cats need more than one bowl.
+They don't want to be bullied while eating!)

 2. Obstruction in the GI tract

-Cats have a habit of swallowing hairs, resulting in hairball problems that causes them to throw up white foam.
-Some of the symptoms include constipation, reduced appetite, and GI obstruction.
+Cats have a habit of swallowing their own hair, resulting in hairball problems that causes them to throw up white foam.
+Some of the other symptoms include constipation and reduced appetite.
 Grooming is a natural part of every cat's daily life, so while this is hard to monitor, keep this in mind as a potential cause for their stomach issues.

-Swallowing foreign objects can back up the gastrointestinal tract, so watch for lack of appetite in addition to any odd behavior like vomiting; stomach inflammation as your cat's body reacts to a blockage may require x-rays and additional veterinary attention to judge the problem.
+Swallowing foreign objects can also back up the gastrointestinal tract, so watch for lack of appetite in addition to any odd behavior like vomiting.
+Stomach inflammation caused by a blockage may require x-rays and additional veterinary attention to assess the problem.

 3. Excess Eating

-If your cat is young and she does not know when to stop eating her kibble, vomiting up white foam is the best way for her to relieve herself; Don't worry if this is the case.
+If your cat is young and she does not know when to stop eating her kibble, vomiting up white foam is the best way for her to relieve herself from overeating.
+This is one of the less serious reason why cats throw up, so don't worry too much.

-However, with all kittens, and even some adult cats, if this vomiting persists or if you witness "speed" eating, then you'll need to use a puzzle toy to slow her down as their cat food could cause a blockage in their esophagus or digestive system.
+However, with all kittens and even some adult cats, if this vomiting persists or if you witness "speed" eating, then you should consider a slow feeder.
+Cat food could cause a blockage in their esophagus or digestive system, leading to much bigger problems.

-This is a true emergency and is typically accompanied by other symptoms like diarrhea.
-You usually hear about this condition around the holidays as it can happen when your cat is fed table scraps.
+Pancreatitis is a serious medical issue that's typically accompanied by other symptoms like nausea, lethargy, and diarrhea.
+You usually hear about this condition around the holidays, as it can happen when your cat is fed table scraps.
 It can also be prevalent with other diseases, such as gastrointestinal disease, liver disease, and diabetes.

-Some younger kittens haven't been dewormed when you bring them home.
-The combination of diarrhea and vomit consisting of white foam could be the result of a parasitic infection, which is a serious problem.
-Your vet will need to check a stool sample.
+Some younger kittens haven't been dewormed before you bring them home.
+The combination of diarrhea and vomit consisting of white foam could be the result of a parasitic infection, which requires a stool sample to be diagnosed.

-If you notice your cat's vomiting lasting more than 24 hours, you need to make an appointment to see your vet.
-Also, a cat having diarrhea and vomiting at the same time is an emergency.
+If you notice your cat's vomiting lasts more than 24 hours, make an appointment to see your vet as soon as possible.
+Also, a cat having diarrhea and vomiting at the same time should be considered an emergency.
 Don't hesitate to get your cat in their carrier and head to the emergency vet if you suspect breathing difficulties.

 Oftentimes, small meals and larger kibble might be the answer, rather than an underlying cause, and your vet will advise you on how to prevent this from happening in the future.